-The standard and dual sample DSC cells (Figure 4.1) both use a constantan (thermoelectric) disc as a primary heat-transfer element.
+The DSC cell (Figure 4.1) uses a constantan (thermoelectric) disc as a primary heat-transfer element.
 A silver heating block, capped with a vented silver lid, encloses the constantan disc.
-The selected sample(s) and an inert reference are placed in pans that sit on raised portions of the disc.
-Heat is transferred through the constantan disc to both the sample(s) and the reference pans.
-Differential heat flow to the sample(s) and reference are monitored by the CHROMEL®-constantan area thermocouples.
+The selected sample and an inert reference are placed in pans that sit on raised portions of the disc.
+Heat is transferred through the constantan disc to both the sample and the reference pans.
+Differential heat flow to the sample and reference is monitored by the CHROMEL®constantan area thermocouples.
 The thermocouples are formed at the junctions of the constantan disc and the CHROMEL wafers welded to the underside of the two raised portions of the disc.
 CHROMEL and ALUMEL® wires are connected to the CHROMEL wafers at the thermocouple junctions to measure sample temperature.
 The ALUMEL wire welded to the reference wafer is for thermal balance.